Walden University

-Walden University is a private for-profit online university headquartered in Minneapolis, Minnesota.
+Walden University is a private, for-profit online university headquartered in Minneapolis, Minnesota.
 It offers bachelor's, master's, doctoral, and specialist degrees.
-The university is owned by Adtalem Global Education, which purchased the university in August 2021.
+The university is owned by Covista, which purchased the university in August 2021.
 The institution is accredited by the Higher Learning Commission.

 The university is classified among "Doctoral Universities: Doctoral/Professional Universities".
 Walden is a high-volume granter of healthcare administration master's degrees, Master of Science in Nursing degrees, and public health doctoral degrees in the U.S., according to the National Center for Education Statistics IPEDS database.